t-hart/pg5200/readme.md

 ## License
-All pokemon names and types are owned by GameFreak and used within this project solely for educational means.
+All Pokémon names and types are owned by GameFreak and used within this project solely for educational means.

 ## Author
 Thomas Hartmann